utkarsh820/iris_predictor_app/DEPLOYMENT.md

 ## Switching Between Versions

-The app has two versions:
+The app has three versions:
-- `app.py` - Full version with plotting
+- `app.py` - Full version with plotting (for local development)
-- `app_noplots.py` - Version without plotting for better compatibility
+- `app_noplots.py` - Version without plotting for PythonAnywhere

-Both versions are configured to work on either platform.
+- `app_render.py` - Version specifically optimized for Render.com

+All versions maintain the same core functionality but with different dependencies and optimizations for each platform.